ReSurfEMG/ReSurfEMG/README.md

 ### Installation for all supported platforms

-Installation with Anaconda/conda and/or mamba are covered in [getting started](#Getting-Started).
+Installation with Anaconda/conda and/or mamba are covered in [the "Getting Started" section](#Getting-Started).
 If you wish to install with pip.... is Here we need to add pip instructions.

 ## Developer's setup